This post contains affiliate links. See our disclosure policy here.

 Directions

-Add rum, coconut milk, coconut liqueur, white crème de cacao, lime juice, vanilla extract, and ice to a blender.
+Add rum, coconut milk, coconut liqueur, white crème de cacao, lime juice, vanilla extract, and cubed ice to a blender.

 Blend until desired texture.